mgoltzsche/ctnr/README.md

 While `apk` already works with plain [runc](https://github.com/opencontainers/runc) `apt-get` does not.
 To also make software like `apt-get` work other implementations as namely [fakechroot](https://github.com/dex4er/fakechroot) (using `LD_PRELOAD`), [remainroot](https://github.com/cyphar/remainroot) (using `ptrace`) or [PRoot](https://github.com/proot-me/PRoot) (using `ptrace`) can be used.
 [PRoot](https://github.com/proot-me/PRoot) is used by cntnr per default when installed on your system (using `./contrib/install-proot.sh`).

+For more details see Aleksa Sarai's [summary](https://rootlesscontaine.rs/) of the state of the art of rootless containers.

 ## Build